zond/god/dhash/README.md

 dhash
 ===

-The distributed hash bits and pieces in Go Database.
+The distributed hash bits and pieces in god.
 Uses radix for tree structure, discord for routing and timenet for clock synchronization.

 # Inspiration

-Go Database is mainly inspired by the scalability of Chord/DHash, and the performance and feature set of Redis.
+god is mainly inspired by the scalability of Chord/DHash, and the performance and feature set of Redis.

 It tries to couple a performant in-memory database and simple yet powerful features with a scalable and operationally simple cluster concept.